 Alt + 0153 gives ™ (Trade Mark)

-Insert Symbols in Word Using the ‘Symbol’ Tab
+2. Insert Degree Symbol in Word Using the ‘Symbol’ Tab

 Another way of inserting symbols in Word Documents is to access the library of symbols and special characters that are readily available in Microsoft Word.